ruiyan-ma/stanford-cs149/asst1/README.md

 5. Now run your improved code with 16 threads.
 Is performance noticably greater than when running with eight threads?
 Why or why not?

    Answer: the performance is not noticably greater than when running with 8 threads.
-This is because the CPU only has 8 execution contexts in total, limiting the speedup to 8 times.
+This is because the CPU only has 8 execution contexts in total, limiting the speedup to 8x.

 ## Program 2: Vectorizing Code Using SIMD Intrinsics (20 points) ##